pulibrary/princeton_ansible/roles/sssd_ldap/README.md

 Resolve and authenticate **Active Directory** accounts over LDAPS using sssd, without joining the domain.

+See [AUTH_FLOW.md](AUTH_FLOW.md) for diagrams of how the SFTP transfer accounts `almasftp` and `lib-aspacesftp` are resolved and authenticated, and how to read a failure.

 ## Why this exists

 `ad_join` performs a full realm join and only works on Rocky: it installs